mimikgit/cocoapod-EdgeClientLibrary/README.md

-# ``EdgeClientLibrary`` (``EdgeCore``+``EdgeEngine``)
+# ``mimik Client Library for iOS``

 mimik Client Library for iOS provides a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running.

 @Metadata {
-    @CallToAction(purpose: link, url: "https://github.com/mimikgit/cocoapod-EdgeCore")
+    @CallToAction(purpose: link, url: "https://github.com/mimikgit/cocoapod-EdgeClientLibrary")
     @PageKind(article)
-    @PageColor(orange)
+    @PageColor(purple)
 }

 ## Overview

 The purpose of the **mimik Client Library for iOS** is to provide a programmatic way to work with the edgeEngine Runtime to access information about the mobile device on which the application is running, as well as mobile devices running within a cluster of mobile devices that are hosting the edgeEngine Runtime.
-Also, to allow developers to use edge microservices running within a particular cluster.
+Also, to allow developers to use edge microservices running within a particular device cluster.

+The **mimik Client Library for iOS suite** consists of two sets of cocoapods:

+	- EdgeClientLibrary 			(EdgeCore + EdgeEngine)
+	- EdgeClientLibraryDeveloper 	(EdgeCore + EdgeEngineDeveloper)

+or four individual cocoapod components:

+	- EdgeCore
+	- EdgeEngine
+	- EdgeEngineDeveloper
+	- EdgeUser

-By leveraging the **`EdgeCore cocoapod component`** of the mimik Client Library, developers can build applications compatible with the edgeEngine Runtime.
-This not only harnesses the strength of edge computing but also provides an inherent flexibility in its paradigm.
+By leveraging the **`EdgeCore`** cocoapod component, developers can build applications compatible with the edgeEngine Runtime.

-Additionally, this component provides utility APIs that help developers with core operations such as Authentication, edgeEngine Runtime Setup, deployment of edge microservices and handling of Network calls.
+Additionally, this component provides utility APIs that help developers with core operations such as Authentication, edgeEngine Runtime Setup, deployment of edge microservices and handling of network calls.

-Furthermore, the mimik Client Library **`EdgeEngine cocoapod component`** provides edgeEngine Runtime lifecycle control APIs, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.
+Furthermore, the **`EdgeEngine`** and **`EdgeEngineDeveloper`** cocoapod components provides edgeEngine Runtime lifecycle control API, as well as vendoring the actual edgeEngine Runtime binary into the iOS project.

+Expanding the client library ecosystem is the **`EdgeUser`** cocoapod component, providing additional user facing API.

 ## Supported Platforms, Targets